swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

 ///    )
 ///
 /// This protocol refines the `ExpressibleByStringLiteral` protocol, but it
-/// provides a default implementation of the supertype `init(stringLiteral:)`
+/// provides a default implementation of the `init(stringLiteral:)` initializer
-/// which calls `init(stringInterpolation:) with a single literal segment. public protocol ExpressibleByStringInterpolation: ExpressibleByStringLiteral {
+/// which calls `init(stringInterpolation:)` with a single literal segment. public protocol ExpressibleByStringInterpolation: ExpressibleByStringLiteral {
   /// The type which is used to convert interpolated segments into values that
   /// can be interpolated.